 We purchased the Smeg Espresso Coffee Machine so our reviewer could put it to the test in her kitchen.
 Keep reading for our full product review.

-Espresso machines today are available in a variety of sizes, colors, and even styles to fit within any kitchen decor.
-One brand that takes style to the next level is Smeg, an Italian-based company that's known for its 1950s-retro-style appliances.
-We tested out the Smeg Espresso Coffee Machine to see if its espresso quality, cleanup, setup, and price can match its impeccable design by putting it through a number of taste tests.
+Espresso machines today are available in various sizes, colors, and styles to fit any kitchen decor.
+One brand that takes style to the next level is Smeg, an Italian-based company that's known for its 1950s retro-style appliances.
+We tested out the Smeg Espresso Coffee Machine to see if its espresso quality, clean-up, setup, and price can match its impeccable design.
 Read on for the results.

 Design: Slim, lightweight, and flawlessly vintage

-The Smeg espresso machine boasts a 1950s-retro-style.
-With rounded edges and a simplistic design, this espresso machine is one of a kind in terms of aesthetic.
-It also is available in a beautiful array of unique colors, including pastel blue, pastel green, red, white, black, cream, and pink.
+The Smeg espresso machine boasts rounded edges and a simplistic design, making this espresso machine one of a kind in terms of aesthetics.
+It is also available in a beautiful array of unique colors, including pastel blue, pastel green, red, white, black, cream, and pink.
 The pastel colors in particular are quite rare for kitchen appliances.
 They not only speak to the 1950s era, but they also make these machines all the more stunning.
 We tested out the cream espresso machine and were stunned at its sheer beauty.
-It stands out in our kitchen, and it's the immediate focal point due to its flawless aesthetic.
+It stands out in our kitchen, and it's the immediate focal point due to its flawless vintage design.

-On top of this, the Smeg espresso machine is also slim and lightweight.
-Measuring 6 x 13 x 12 inches and weighing just 11 pounds, we had no problem moving it around or finding a spot for it on our counter.
-It was easy to slip in next to our other kitchen appliances because it is only 6 inches wide.
+In addition, the Smeg espresso machine is also slim and lightweight.
+Measuring 6 x 13 x 13 inches and weighing just 10 pounds, we had no problem moving it around or finding a spot for it on our counter.
+It was easy to slip in next to our other kitchen appliances because it is roughly 6 inches wide.
 This was by far one of its best qualities, as many espresso machines can be quite heavy and bulky.

 Setup Process: Straightforward and quick

 The setup process for the Smeg espresso machine was easy and fast.
-There weren’t a ton of pieces that needed to be cleaned right off the bat, which helped to speed up the setup.
-Before the first use, we washed (by hand) the filter holder, filter baskets, measuring spoon, water tank, and drip tray.
+There weren’t many pieces to initially clean, which made setup quick and easy.
+Before the first use, we hand-washed the filter holder, filter baskets, measuring spoon, water tank, and drip tray.

-After those pieces were cleaned and dried, we ran the machine through several cycles without any coffee grounds to clean the interior components.
+After cleaning and drying the pieces, we ran the machine through several cycles without any coffee grounds to clean the interior components.
 Per the included instructions, we ran the espresso maker through six times and rinsed out the milk frother twice.
 The entire process took about 20 minutes, which went pretty quickly.